Arch1y/ods_nlp_project/README.md

 The `main.ipynb` notebook is organized into several sections:

-1. Importing necessary libraries and utilities.
+1. **Importing Libraries**: The notebook starts by importing necessary libraries and custom modules.

-2. Data loading and preprocessing.
+2. **Data Loading**: It loads the rudialogsum-v2 dataset and a custom synthetic dataset.

+3. **Model Inference**:
-3. Model inference for different models and prompt strategies.
+   - Implements inference for multiple LLM models (Cotype, T-lite, T-pro) using both 0-shot and 1-shot strategies.
-4. Metrics calculation and comparison.
-5. Results analysis and visualization.
+   - Utilizes the `inference_model` module for model-specific inference functions.

+4. **Metrics Calculation**:
+   - Calculates various evaluation metrics (ROUGE, BLEU, METEOR, BERTScore) using the `metrics` module.
+   - Compares performance across different models and strategies.

+5. **Synthetic Dataset Processing**:
+   - Includes code for processing a custom synthetic dataset.
+   - Implements a modified 1-shot strategy for longer meeting transcripts.

+6. **Results Analysis**:
+   - Saves predictions and metrics for further analysis.
+   - Provides examples of generated summaries for comparison.

+The notebook uses a modular approach, with custom functions in separate modules (`utils`, `metrics`, `inference_model`) to handle data processing, model inference, and metric calculation.

 ## How to Use

-1. Clone the repository.
-2. Install required dependencies (listed in the notebook).
-3. Run the notebook cell by cell to reproduce the results.
-4. Modify parameters and models as needed for further experimentation.

 ## Results